fdifrison/java-persistence/README.md

 * replication node will also be propagated with all the columns, not just those modified
 * possible accidental execution of triggers

-However, at the cost of disabling batching entirely for a given entity, we can mark it with the hibernate annotation `@DynamicUpdate` which will select only the modified columns over the network.
+However, at the cost of disabling batching entirely for a given entity, we can mark it with the Hibernate annotation `@DynamicUpdate` which will select only the modified columns over the network.
 This will disable batching because a change in the binding parameters effectively results in a different prepared statement.